Official-Husko/f95-notify/README.md

 ## Overview

 Are you chronically online and never want to miss a message from F95 like me?
-Do you like to contribute to the community and see reacts to your post?
+Do you like to contribute to the community and see reactions to your posts?
 Then this is for you!

 ## Features

 - **Instant Notifications**: Stay informed with desktop notifications fetched every 5 minutes.
 - **Compact Size**: Small file size for quick and efficient usage.
 - **Portability**: Carry the tool with you wherever you go – no installation required.
-- **Open-Source**: Explore, modify, and contribute to the project on [GitHub](link-to-repository).
+- **Open-Source**: Explore, modify, and contribute to the project on [GitHub](https://github.com/Official-Husko/f95-notify).
 - **House-Trained**: *Should* not shit on the floor unless provoked.

 ## Getting Started